FRIDAY 10/4 2026

 18.45 // PALLADIUM MALMÖ

 Fromseier Hockings is an award-winning Danish duo from Øksendrup on Funen who, for more than 25 years, have captivated audiences across Europe, Canada, Australia and New Zealand.
-Ditte Fromseier, Denmark’s Musician of the Year 2015, combines classical and folk traditions with Sigurd Hockings’ distinctive guitar playing to create a unique musical world where tradition meets innovation.
+Ditte Fromseier, Denmark’s Musician of the Year 2015, and guitarist Sigurd Hockings create a distinctive musical expression where tradition meets innovation.

 As partners both on and off stage, their musical interplay is marked by intimacy, mutual understanding and a deeply present musical expression.
-Their compositions draw on Ditte’s Bornholm roots and Sigurd’s fascination with Irish and American music, while at the same time exploring new musical territories.
+Their compositions draw on Ditte’s Bornholm roots and Sigurd’s fascination with Irish and American music, while exploring new musical territories.

-Fromseier/Hockings stand out as both preservers of tradition and pioneers shaping the future of Nordic folk music.
+Fromseier/Hockings stand out as both keepers of tradition and representatives of the future of Nordic folk music.

 Presented by: